christran85-cyber/enterprise-security-operations-lab/docs/phase-04-wazuh-siem.md

 # ⚙️ Wazuh Platform Validation

-Wazuh was deployed on the dedicated SOC-Wazuh virtual machine.
+Wazuh was deployed on the dedicated **SOC-Wazuh** virtual machine.

-The platform provides the centralized security layer for the lab.
+The platform provides the centralized security-monitoring layer for the lab.

 Core components include: